The Founders

 Co-Founder & Chief Visionary Instigator

-Her work was selected for the de Young Open 2023 at the de Young Museum in San Francisco.
-She serves on the Board of Directors of the Achenbach Graphic Arts Council (AGAC), a works-on-paper curatorial group supporting the Fine Arts Museums of San Francisco (FAMSF), which includes the de Young Museum and the Legion of Honor.
-She also serves as Program Committee Chair for AGAC, where she helps develop and coordinate programming focused on prints, photographs, and works on paper in support the broader curatorial mission.
+Her work was included in the de Young Open 2023 at the de Young Museum in San Francisco.
+She previously served on the Board of Directors for the Achenbach Graphic Arts Council (AGAC), a curatorial support group connected to the Fine Arts Museums of San Francisco, and also served as Program Chair, helping develop programming focused on prints, photographs, and works on paper.

 Jeff